ktrue/WU-History/README.md

 "obsTimeLocal": "2018-07-01 23:59:55",
 "epoch": 1530514795,
 ```
-Version 1.22 will use the epoch date and tz value to compute a local date (after pruning the epoch date if needed).
+This version will use the epoch date and tz value to compute a local date (after pruning the epoch date if needed).
 Old cache files with the JSON will be processed correctly, so no need to reload cache files to get the correct CSV output.
 My thanks to Holger at http://dl5ark.heliohost.org for spotting the issue leading to the fix.

+__Version 1.30__ Now fixes Radomir's wxwugraphs scripts for month and year displays.
+- Install __WXDailyHistory.php__ and customize for your station.

+- Delete _./wxwugraphs/cache/_ entries with station data (since they have the bad formats that are causing the problems).
+Delete files/directories:
+  * _{WUID}-*.txt_   and all the
+  * _YYYY-DD_ directories

+Radomir's scripts should fetch/cache what's needed for proper month/year displays by calling __WXDailyHistory.php__ using your existing JSON caches and save the resulting CSV files in the wxwugraphs cache directory.
+You may have to call the wugraphs.php/wxwugraphs.php page with ?force=1 to get it to regenerate the local cache files needed.

+There are still issues with the with the Sun/Solar tab and Wunderground API source, but the others now seem to work fine.
+Thanks again to Holger for additional testing.

 ## Installation